 But in my late 30’s, as I turned up my focus on early retirement, I set my investing objectives mainly around the pursuit of income.
 Why income?
 Because I wanted to get paid cash from investments in retirement.

 Furthermore, I wanted passive income from our investments to cover all our expenses.
 And I wanted passive income to grow overtime to keep up with inflation.
 In this way, our future buying power would not be reduced.

 There are other retirement readiness rules of thumb.
 Like the rule where you need 80% of your working income to retire.
 Or the 4% rule where you are allowed to withdraw that amount annually from your investments to meet your retirement income needs.

 Here are the investing objectives I have used to invest our money over the past 15 plus years.

 Objective 1 – Income.
-Every investment or savings vehicle I purchase must pay income.
-If it doesn’t pay regular, recurring income I won’t buy it.
-I like to say, it’s hard to go broke if you are getting paid.
-Of course building wealth is not that easy, but you get the idea.
+Every investment or savings vehicle I purchase must pay a passive income.
+If it doesn’t pay regular,

 Over the entire breadth of our investments, I put equal weight on these objectives.
 Each individual investment may meet one objective better than another, but over our entire portfolio it balances out.